On the intersection of local Arthur packets for classical groups and applications: Notation and preliminaries

-We say that a local Arthur parameter $\psi,$ decomposed as in Equation (\ref{A-param decomp}), is \emph{tempered} if $b_i=1$ for any $\rho$ and $i\in I_\rho.$ That is, $\psi$ is trivial on the second $\SL_2(\mathbb{C}).$ We say that a local Arthur packet $\Pi_\psi$ is $\emph{tempered}$ if $\psi$ is tempered.
-We say the $G_n$-conjugacy class of a tuple $(B,\chi)$ is a Whittaker datum for $G_n$ if $B$ is an $F$-rational Borel subgroup of $\mathrm{G}_n$ and $\chi$ is a generic character of the $F$-points of the unipotent radical of $B$.
+Recall that a local Arthur parameter $\psi,$ decomposed as in Equation (\ref{eq decomp psi parametrization of tempered}), is \emph{tempered} if $b_i=1$ for any $\rho$ and $i\in I_\rho.$ That is, $\psi$ is trivial on the second $\SL_2(\mathbb{C}).$ We say that a local Arthur packet $\Pi_\psi$ is $\emph{tempered}$ if $\psi$ is tempered.
+A Whittaker datum for $G_n$ is a $G_n$-conjugacy class of a tuple $(B,\chi)$, where $B$ is an $F$-rational Borel subgroup of $\mathrm{G}_n$ and $\chi$ is a generic character of the $F$-points of the unipotent radical of $B$.
 The following theorem is Arthur's classification of the tempered representations.

 \begin{thm}[{\cite[Theorem 1.5.1]{Art13}}] Any irreducible tempered representation of $G_n$ lies in $\Pi_\psi$ for some tempered local Arthur parameter $\psi.$ Moreover, if $\psi_1 $ and $\psi_2$ are two non-isomorphic tempered local Arthur parameters, then